mithunpaul08/process_jetstream_docs/verde_demo_from_cyverese.md

 `pip install chatur-chains`

-## Step 3: Next open an editor for writing python code.
+## Step 3: Next open an editor and write this python code.

 ```bash